Iapa/studying/core-java/nio.md

 * _ShortBuffer_

 These `Buffer`'s cover the basic data types that you can send via IO: byte, short, int, long, float, double, and characters.

+Java NIO also has a `MappedByteBuffer` which is used in conjunction with memory mapped files.
+I'll leave this `Buffer` out of this overview though.